-Connect the computer to external AC power under any of the following conditions:
+Connect the computer to external power under any of the following conditions:

-- When charging or calibrating a battery

-- When installing or modifying system software
+- When charging or calibrating a battery - When installing or updating system software

-- When writing information to a CD, a DVD, or a BD (select products only)

-- When running Disk Defragmenter

-- When performing a backup or recovery
+- When updating the system BIOS - When writing information to a disc (select products only) - When running Disk Defragmenter on computers with internal hard drives - When performing a backup or recovery

-When you connect the computer to external AC power, the following events occur:
+When you connect the computer to external power:

-- The battery begins to charge. - If the computer is turned on, the power meter icon in taskbar changes appearance.
+- The battery begins to charge.

+- The screen brightness increases.

+- The Power icon The changes appearance.

-When you disconnect external AC power, the following events occur:
+When you disconnect external power:

-- The computer switches to battery power. - The display brightness is automatically decreased to save battery life.
+- The computer switches to battery power. - The screen brightness automatically decreases to conserve battery charge.